skyward-er/boardcore/scripts/eventgen/README.md

 # Events Generator Script

-This script generates Events.h, Topics.h and EventFunctions.cpp from a list of SCXML files representing the state machines of a project.
+This script generates Events.h, Topics.h and EventStrings.cpp from a list of SCXML files representing the state machines of a project.

 To execute the script: